neo-project/neo-devpack-dotnet/docs/csharp/standard-library.md

 **End of informative text.**

-## C.2 Standard Library Types defined in ISO/IEC 23271
+## C.2 Standard Library Types defined in ISO/IEC 23271 and Supported by Neo C#

 > *Note:* Some `struct` types below have the `readonly` modifier.
 This modifier was not available
 > when ISO/IEC 23271 was released, but is required for conforming implementations of this specification. *end note*